Restores your faith in humanity

-Firstly, I want to say that I tremendously admire the work done by the Irish Guide Dogs and especially the dog trainers down in Cork.
+Firstly, I want to say that I tremendously admire the work done by the Irish Guide Dogs for the Blind and especially the Trainers down in Cork.
 I’ve communicated with some wonderful trainers over the years who have done a fantastic job with the puppies I’ve been lucky enough to raise.

 For me it’s not that complicated, I’ve always loved dogs and if I couldn’t puppy raise a dog then I couldn’t have a dog in my life.
 My work takes me out for whole days at a time and I couldn’t leave a dog at home alone all day.
 With these puppies all I need is a puppy jacket and off we go together!